 Park or Conservancy?

 Activities within conservancies are also not limited to day game drives but include night drives and guided bush walks which are part of your safari experience a highlight for many who stay within the conservancy.
 Often these activities are not allowed in national parks.
 There is no self-drive safari option in the conservancy but since you are accompanied by well-trained guides, your experience is maximized.
-The guides can drive off road in search of big cats, and other wildlife.
+The guides can drive off-road in search of big cats, and other wildlife.

 There is really no definitive answer as to which is best.
 It really depends on where you are going and what you are hoping to get out of your safari.
-You can also decide to visit both the national park and the Conservancy, so you have the best of both worlds.
+You can also decide to visit both the national park and the Conservancy, so you get the best of both worlds.